puppetlabs/puppet-docs/source/puppet/2.7/reference/modules_installing.markdown

       # puppet module upgrade puppetlabs-apache --version 0.0.3

 If you have used a command line package manager tool (like `gem`, `apt-get`, or `yum`) before, these actions will generally do what you expect.
-You can view a full description of each action with `puppet man module` or by [viewing the man page here][man].
+You can view a full description of each action with `puppet man module` or by [viewing the man page here][module_man].

 Installing Modules
 -----